gabrielpbzr/uart-bit-bang/README.md

 - GP4: RX Line
 - GP5: TX Line

-In this demo, we have only a transmission with a speed of 300 bps.
-To send the data press the button on pin GP5.
+In this demo, we have a 8N1 transmission at 300 bps.
+To send data, press the button on pin GP5.